 Visitors should never be able to guess that all of your sites are owned by the same company just by looking at the design.
 People will eventually figure it out, and that’s fine.
 You just don’t want your sites to look like clones.

 If you’ve purchased existing sites from other people or you have old sites you want to use with your strategy, you may want to redirect people to your main site.
 If you do this, be sure to use 301 redirects to preserve link juice.
 301 redirects are permanent, whereas 302 redirects are temporary.
 Never use a 302 redirect for this strategy!
 You won’t preserve any link juice.

-You’ll need to perform basic SEO on all of your websites to give your multiple domain strategy a good foundation.
+You’ll need to perform basic search engine optimization (SEO) on all of your websites to give your multiple domain strategy a good foundation.
 This involves working with three main areas of SEO: technical, on-page, and off-page optimization.